 “This will be my first real test at competing in two events in a major competition before the Olympic Games,” said Lebedeva.

 “In Athens I‘ll try to win in both events if I remain in good health and avoid injuries.
-I understand that the program in Budapest is very packed and there will be no time to rest but I feel very confident in the Triple Jump.
-In the Long Jump I certainly need to get more experience.
+I understand that the program in Budapest is very packed and there will be no time to rest but I feel very confident in the triple jump.
+In the long jump I certainly need to get more experience.
 I just want to get a feeling of a real competition in this event.”

-“I know Kotova is very experienced.
-She is a phenomenal jumper and she is able to beat me.
-For now let’s see how our first direct competition, next week in Athens, goes,” added Lebedeva.
+“I know Kotova is very experienced," added Lebedeva.
+"She is a phenomenal jumper and she is able to beat me.
+For now let’s see how our first direct competition, next week in Athens, goes.

 “I feel that I am much stronger then my rivals,” he said.
 “But now is a period when I am still trying to learn a new technique which should help me improve dramatically.
 All the tests show that I have a great speed and strength.
 My old technique did not provide the opportunity to use my quality.”

-Yaroslav is aiming at being among those who contest the gold medal in Budapest.
+Rybakov is aiming at being among those who contest the gold medal in Budapest.
 He knows it’s just a matter of time and is waiting for the right competition when he is finally able to move up a notch.

 Kapachinskaya said she wanted to win the national title with the minimal efforts and she tried to forget about her silver medal in Paris because now everything starts from the beginning, it is a new stage of preparation for the Olympic Games.

-“In Budapest I expect to be fighting hard against the American and French runners but first I have to make it to the final.
-Then I’ll think about winning gold.”
+“In Budapest I expect to be fighting hard against the American and French runners but first I have to make it to the final," she said.
+"Then I’ll think about winning gold.”